catlee/aosa-volume2/raw/mailman/mailman.rst

  * No message should ever get lost
  * No message should ever be delivered twice

-In the Mailman 2.0 time frame, we really hammered on the architecture, and specifically the design of the queue runner system, to ensure that these two principles would always be of prime importance.
-I'll talk about this system later, but I do strongly feel that its delivery reliability, which has been stable for at least a decade now, is one of the key reasons that Mailman is as ubiquitous as it is today.
-Despite the modernization to this subsystem in Mailman 3, the design and implementation remains largely unchanged.
+In Mailman 2.0 we re-design the message handling system, to ensure that these two principles would always be of prime importance.
+This part of the system has been stable for at least a decade now, and is one of the key reasons that Mailman is as ubiquitous as it is today.
+Despite modernizing this subsystem in Mailman 3, the design and implementation remains largely unchanged.

 The anatomy of a message
 ========================

-As you might guess, one of the core data structures in the system is the *email message*.
-In fact, many of the interfaces, functions, and methods in the system take three arguments: the mailing list object, the message object, and a metadata dictionary that is used to record and communicate state while a message is processed through the system.
+One of the core data structures in Mailman is the *email message*.
+Many of the interfaces, functions, and methods in the system take three arguments: the mailing list object, the message object, and a metadata dictionary that is used to record and communicate state while a message is processed through the system.

 On the face of it, an email message is a simple object.
 It consists of a number of colon-separated key-value pairs, called the headers, followed by an empty line which separates the headers from the message body.
-You'd think this type of textural representation would be easy to parse, generate, reason about, and manipulate, but in fact you'd be wrong!
-There are countless RFCs that describe all the crazy variations that can occur, such as handling complex data types like images, audio, and more.
+This textural representation should be easy to parse, generate, reason about, and manipulate, but in fact, it quickly gets quite complicated.
+There are countless RFCs that describe all the variations that can occur, such as handling complex data types like images, audio, and more.
 Email can contain ASCII English, or just about any language and character set in existence.
 The basic structure of an email message has been borrowed over and over again for other protocols, such as NNTP and HTTP, yet each is slightly different.
-Work on Mailman has spawned several libraries just to deal with the vagaries of email, and development is ongoing even today to fix and improve the email package in the Python standard library so that it is more standards-compliant and robust.
+Work on Mailman has spawned several libraries just to deal with the vagaries of this format (often called *RFC822* for the founding IETF standard), and development is ongoing even today to fix and improve the email package in the Python standard library so that it is more standards-compliant and robust.

 Within Mailman, an email message is represented as a tree of connected message objects, with a single message at the root.
-Those of you poor souls intimately familiar with the email-related RFCs, and in particular the MIME standards, will know that a message can be a *multipart*, which is actually a container object with various types and numbers of sub-message parts.
-In Mailman, we usually talk about this as the *message object tree*, and we pass this tree around by reference to the root message object.
+The MIME standards define an extension to messages, where they can also be a container object with various types and numbers of sub-message parts.
+Mailman often refers to the *message object tree*, and we pass this tree around by reference to the root message object.

 Mailman will almost always modify the original message in some way.
 Sometimes, the transformations can be fairly benign, such as adding or removing headers.
-Sometimes, we'll completely change the structure of this message object tree, such as when the content filter rips out certain content types like HTML, images, or other non-text parts.
-Mailman might even collapse multipart/alternatives (i.e. where a message appears as both plain text and as some rich text type), or add addition parts to contain information about the mailing list itself.
+Sometimes, we'll completely change the structure of this message object tree, such as when the content filter removes certain content types like HTML, images, or other non-text parts.
+Mailman might even collapse `multipart/alternatives` (i.e. where a message appears as both plain text and as some rich text type), or add additional parts containing information about the mailing list itself.

-As you'll see in the section about the queue system, we generally parse the *on the wire* bytes representation of a message just once, when it first comes into the system.
-From then on, we deal only with the message object tree until we're ready to send it back out to the outgoing mail server.
-It's at that point that we flatten the tree back to a bytes representation.
-Along the way, we might pickle the message object tree for quick storage to, and reconstruction from, the file system.  *Pickles* are a Python technology for serializing any Python object, including all its subobjects, and it's perfectly suited to optimizing the handling of email message object trees.
+Mailman generally parses the *on the wire* bytes representation of a message just once, when it first comes into the system.
+From then on, it deals only with the message object tree until it's ready to send it back out to the outgoing mail server.
+It's at that point that Mailman flattens the tree back into a bytes representation.
+Along the way, Mailman pickles the message object tree for quick storage to, and reconstruction from, the file system.
+*Pickles* are a Python technology for serializing any Python object, including all its subobjects, and it's perfectly suited to optimizing the handling of email message object trees.

 The mailing list
 ================

-As you've probably inferred, the *mailing list* is another core object in the Mailman system.
-Mailing list objects have undergone some radical redesigns in Mailman 3, and I'll go into some details of that in a bit.
-For now, it's important to understand that most of the operations in Mailman are mailing list-centric.
-Here are some examples:
+The *mailing list* is obviously another core object in the Mailman system, and most of the operations in Mailman are mailing list-centric, such as:

  * Membership is defined in terms of a user or address being subscribed to a specific mailing list.